Auston Trusty: Bethlehem Steel

 In 2016, Trusty signed an amateur United Soccer League contract with the Philadelphia Union reserve affiliate Bethlehem Steel.
 The contract with the Steel allowed Trusty to remain eligible to play college soccer with the North Carolina Tar Heels.
 He made his debut for the Steel on April 10, 2016, against New York Red Bulls II, starting in the 4–0 defeat.

 Trusty would go on to play 44 games for the Bethlehem Steel within two seasons.

 Philadelphia Union

+Trusty with the Philadelphia Union in 2018.

 On August 10, 2016, Trusty signed a homegrown player deal with the Philadelphia Union, electing not to join the Tar Heels.
 Despite his signing, Trusty did not make his debut for the Union until March 3, 2018, in the club's season opener against the New England Revolution.

 He finished his first season with the Union having played every minute of the season as the club finished sixth in the Eastern Conference.
 He also scored his first professional goal on September 15 against the Montreal Impact, a 4–1 defeat.

 Going into the 2019 season, Trusty continued his game streak, playing in an additional seven matches before being sent off during a match against the LA Galaxy on April 13.
 Following his suspension, Trusty would start 15 more matches until July 2019.